• Skip to main content

 • 2 cups chicken stock

-• 2 tablespoon dried italian herb blend divided
+• 2 tablespoon dried italian herb blend (divided into 1 tbsp per use)

 • 1/2 teaspoon salt